bkoz/tomcatbinbg/README.md

 oc expose dc production --port=8080 oc expose svc production --name=production --hostname=production.$SUBDOMAIN
 ```
+#### Deploy Blue app into production.

 Promote the application to production by tagging the image stream.
 ```
-oc tag bgwar/myapp:latest bgwar/myapp:production
+oc tag myapp:latest myapp:production
 Tag myapp:production set to bgwar/myapp@sha256:5ba60b060226456754ba2a37963209b4771c216a3da51a707fe919c620d999f8.

 oc deploy production --latest
 ```
 Visit the application url and verify you see the blue rose.

-Need to investigate is these are needed.
+Need to investigate if these are needed.

 ```
 oc policy add-role-to-user edit system:serviceaccount:bgwar:default